acerock/CppToCSharpTools/readme.md

 This document describes the recommeded approach to handle the complexity of translating these classes into the desired C# output.

+## Test Driven Development
+We are building out and maintaining our test suite for all requirements.
+Every time we do changes we re-run all tests to assure we have not broken existing tests and to assure our new functionality works as expected.

 ## What this project is about
 * This project is about building the C# files based on the content of one or more C++ header (.h) files and implementation (.cpp) files.
 * It focus on assembling the type (interfaces and classes) to ensure access modifiers, default values and method bodies is correctly applied.